secretstartups/handbook/incentives/index.html.md

 ##### Spending caps

 Team members are expected to manage their individual expenses and adhere to expense caps.
 If events are centrally organized, coordinators should be clear with team members on how much of their FY23-Q3 allocation is going to the event.
 Team members are responsible for [spending company money like its their own](/handbook/spending-company-money/#guidelines) and not exceeding their individual budgets.
-Each team member can choose to participate in as many events as they like as long as they can do this within budget.

 1. Team members should plan to have gatherings with a cross-functional group of at least 4 people.
 1. Team members can spend up to $500 to participate in events within their [local area](#local-area).
 If team members are attending events within their [local area](#local-area), they can expense transport but not accomodations.
 1. Team members can expense up to $1000 each if they are traveling beyond their [local area](#local-area) to attend events.
 This option is open to team members who have local options, but choose to travel.
 These team members can put their budget toward accommodations in addition to travel expenses.
+1. Each team member can choose to participate in as many events as they like as long as they can do this within budget.
+If the team member is attending both local and long-distance events, the $500 local events budget is supplemented by an additional $500 for a grand total of the $1000 travel budget.
 1. For some team members, $1,000 is insufficient for participation in at least one event and chosen transport method.
 If you believe that you fall into this bucket, please fill out this [Google form](https://forms.gle/q1qAK5YuJ9egNk3G9) so your situation can be considered.

 ##### What can be expensed